jmcglone/jmcglone.github.io/_drafts/microbenchmarking_tools/2018-04-01-Tools-for-microarchitectural-benchmarking.md

 Total Num Of Uops: 7
 ```

+IACA helps in finding bottlenecks of a loop body:
+- It provides throughput of the whole analyzed block (counted in cycles).
+- It predicts what would be the bottleneck source that will limit the throughput.
+- It tells what ports are under the biggest pressure.

+More detailed description of the output can be found in the [IACA Users Guide](https://software.intel.com/sites/default/files/m/d/4/1/d/8/Intel_Architecture_Code_Analyzer_2.0_Users_Guide.pdf).

 But the most interesting part is in the pipeline traces (generated by `-trace` option):
 ```
 it|in|Dissasembly                                       :01234567890123456789012345678901234567890123456789